diacritics/database/spec/language-file.md

 ### metadata.sources.list

 Required
 Type: `Array`

-An array containing links to diacritics sources
+An array containing links to diacritic sources.

 ### metadata.sources.mapping

 Required
 Type: `Array`

-An array containing links to diacritics mapping sources
+An array containing links to diacritic mapping sources.

 ## data

 Required
 Type: `Object`

 An object containing the actual mapping information.
 Every diacritic has its own object key.
 The value for each diacritic is an object specified below:

 ### mapping

-TBD
+Required
+Type: `Object`

+An object containing mapping values for the given diacritic.
+This must contain a base or decompose value, or both.
+It can not be empty.

+### mapping.base

+Optional
+Type: String

+This is the base of the diacritic character (e.g. `ü` has a base of `u`, an unaccented character).

+### mapping.decompose

+Optional
+Type: String

+This is the character, or combination of characters used to represent the diacritic character (e.g. `ü` decomposes into `ue` in German).

+### equivalents

+Optional
+Type: `Array`

+Equivalents are contained within the [[equivalents file]] and are concatenated to the language file within the `dist` folder.
+An equivalents array is *only defined* in the language file if it does not match all of the values found within the [[equivalents file]] for the given diacritic.
+In this case, *all* equivalents *must* be included as the values within the [[equivalents file]] are ignored.

+If the equivalents of the diacritic do not deviate from the values contained within the [[equivalents file]], then *do not* include this `equivalents` key and value pair in the language file.